AtomMaterialUI/material-theme-docs/docs/development/installation.md

 {% include figure.html content="/screens/gradleTasks.png" caption="Gradle IntelliJ Tasks" %}

 You can run tasks using the _CLI_ by using the gradle wrapper, like this: `gradlew <task_name>`.
-Or you can use the plugin and double click on a task to run it.
+Or you can use the plugin and double-click on a task to run it.
 The most important task is the **runIde** task which runs an instance of the IDE with the plugin prebundled in it.

 Once you click on a gradle task, it will be added to the `Select/Run Debug Configuration` dropdown at the top, allowing